cypressious/second-firefox-extension-kotlin/README.md

 Create a run configuration for the Gradle task `runDceKotlinJs` with the arguments `--continuous`.
 Execute the run configuration for continuous building of the Kotlin code.

-Run `web-ext run` in a terminal to launch a Firefox instance with the extension installed.
+Run `npx web-ext run` in a terminal to launch a Firefox instance with the extension installed.